KrzysztofKrych/charts/README.md

-By public api you can check weather based on coordinates passed in inputs.
+You can check weather based on coordinates passed in inputs.

 I used couple of libraries here -> redux/toolkit, recharts, antd.